 La Parrilla Restaurant

-The project site includes the La Parrilla Restaurant building, also known as the Charles Chapman Residence.
-The 1905 home pre-dates Wilshire Boulevard's street-widening and commercial development, as this stretch was then known as Orange Street.
+The La Parrilla Restaurant building, also known as the Charles Chapman Residence, is a former residence pre-dating Wilshire Boulevard's street-widening and commercial development.
+When constructed in 1905, this portion of Wilshire Boulevard was known as Orange Street.

 In 2014, the City of Los Angeles identified the property as being eligible for listing in the California Register of Historical Resources and as a local Historic-Cultural Monument through SurveyLA, its comprehensive citywide historic resources survey.
-As the oldest surviving house on Wilshire Boulevard, the building is a rare example of early residential development in Westlake.
+As one of the oldest remaining buildings on Wilshire Boulevard, the building is also a rare example of early residential development in the Westlake District.

 Despite the proposed project's status, La Parrilla remains vulnerable to increasing development pressures in the Westlake neighborhood.